wesley974/rubygame/help/user_interface.md

-Rspec.describe UserInterface do

-  describe "#initialize" do
-    it "show the title"
-    it "show the teaser"
-    it "show the rules"
-  end

-  describe "#your_name" do
+# initialize
+  show the title
+  show the teaser
+  show the rules

+# your_name
-    it "set default name to 'Guess'" # missing_name it "ask for your name" # name it "test if you wish to quit the game" # == 'quit' end
+  set default name to 'Guess'
+  ask for your name
+  test if you wish to quit the game

-  describe "#ask" do
+# ask
-    it "ask for a number" # answer end
+  ask for a number

-  describe "#bybye" do
-    it "exit the game"
-  end
-end
+  check if it is really a number

+# bybye
+  exit the game